Rifandye/Follow-Point/README.md

 ---

 Followpoint - Life is an event.
-Make it memorable
+Make it memorable!